savannahgarcia/sql_retail_sales/README.md

 **Project Title**: Retail Sales Analysis
 **Database**: `p1_retail_db`

-This project is designed to demonstrate my SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+This project is a follow-along tutorial created by Zero Analyst.
+Designed to demonstrate my SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives